Information about us

 The rooms in which your child will feel at home

-We have two groups of 16 children who range in age from four months to about six years old.
+We have two groups - one for children younger than 3 years and one for children from the age of 3.
+Currently we have a total of 34 children in our kinergarden who range in age from four months to about six years old.

-The “bear” group has a main room of 65 sq. yards (55 m²) plus a bathroom.
-The “hedgehog” group has a main room of 40 sq. yards (35 m²), an adjoining room of 24 sq. yards (20 m²) and a bathroom.
+The “daisy” group has a main room of 65 sq. yards (55 m²) plus a bathroom.
+The “sunflower” group has a main room of 40 sq. yards (35 m²), an adjoining room of 24 sq. yards (20 m²) and a bathroom.
 Both groups share a spacious gym/activity room of 65 sq. yards (55 m²), the roomy entrance hall as well as two nap rooms.

 In our kitchen, our in-house cook prepares organic, multi-course hot meals from scratch every day.
 The director’s office/staff-room rounds out our interior space.